 A radio transmission is electromagnetic radiation that is made up of electrical and magnetic fields perpendicular to one another.
 They both move as a wave, cycling at a specific frequency.
 Energy in the wave moves back and forth between the magnetic and electrical fields.
-A radio signal propagates from its point of transmission in a spherical shape, or (as with higher-frequency radio waves) as a more focused narrower beam.
-The radio frequency range begins with the Extremely Low Frequency band (at 3 hertz) and extends to the Extremely High Frequency band at 300 gigahertz.
+A radio signal propagates from its point of transmission in a spherical shape, as with higher-frequency radio waves as a more focused, narrower beam.
+The radio frequency range begins with the Extremely Low Frequency band at 3 hertz and extends to the Extremely High Frequency band at 300 gigahertz.

-Cellular phone networks utilize the band of the EM spectrum called UHF, or ultra-high frequency.
-This band is also referred to as "microwaves."
-The frequency range for microwave radiation is between 300 megahertz and 300 gigahertz.
+Cellular phone networks utilize multiple bands of EM spectrum, one of which is called UHF, or ultra-high frequency, sometimes known as microwave The frequency range for microwave radiation is between 300 megahertz and 300 gigahertz.
 UHF waves are also utilized in radar, microwave ovens and wireless local area networks.
 Microwaves on the electromagnetic spectrum can be further divided into different bands, depending on the frequency.

 Radio and microwave transmissions propagate differently from their point of origin.
 Radio waves have a lower frequency and longer wavelength as compared to cell phone waves operating at higher microwave frequencies.
 Microwaves can carry a higher amount of information than radio signals, and are transmitted in narrower beams which can be aimed and focused to a greater degree than radio waves.

-Cellular phone signals are transmitted on two bands, one between 800 to 900 megahertz (MHz) and the other between 1.8 gigahertz (GHz) to 1.95 GHz.
-Signals from a cellular phone are transmitted out where they are intercepted by a base-station and relayed in a more directional microwave beam to other receivers on its network.
-Radio signals between a cellular phone and the network fluctuate in strength depending how busy the cellular network is.
+Cellular phone signals are transmitted on two bands, one between 800 to 900 megahertz and the other between 1.8 gigahertz to 1.95 GHz.
+Signals from a cellular phone transmit to a base-station, which relays it to the next station or other receivers on its network.
+Radio signals between a cellular phone and the network fluctuate in strength depending on the business of the network.